simOrderS/simOrder/README.md

 ## ✨ Features

-- **Intuitive Interface**: Easy-to-use touchscreen interface for quick sales processing
+- **Intuitive Interface**: Easy-to-use touchscreen interface suitable for tables and smartphones
-- **Inventory Management**: Keep track of stock levels and receive low stock alerts
+- **Inventory Management**: Keep track of stock levels when placing customer orders
-- **Order Management**: Manage customer orders, from creation to fulfillment
+- **Order Management**: Manage and send (print) customer orders to production
-- **Customer Database**: Store and manage customer information for personalized service
+- **Multi-user Support**: Different access levels for managers and staff
+- **Receipt Printing**: Compatible with ESC/POS thermal receipt printers
 - **Reporting**: Generate sales reports and analyze business performance
-- **Multi-user Support**: Different access levels for managers and staff
-- **Receipt Printing**: Compatible with thermal receipt printers
-- **Barcode Scanning**: Support for USB barcode scanners

 ## 🛠️ Hardware Requirements

-- Raspberry Pi 4 (4GB RAM recommended)
+- Raspberry Pi 4 4GB RAM (recommended, tested also on a Pi 3 A+)
-- 7" Touchscreen Display
+- 7" iOS or Android tablet connected to your local network
 - ESC/POS Thermal Receipt Printer (app configured for a 58 mm)
 - SD Card (32GB recommended)

 ## 💻 Software Stack

-- Raspberry Pi OS (64-bit)
+- Raspberry Pi OS (64-bit) connected to your local network
 - Python 3.9+
-- Flask web framework
+- Django web framework
 - SQLite database
 - HTML5, CSS3, and JavaScript for the frontend